 NECCO needed to work all year long to meet the demand for Sweethearts during the Valentine season.
 Its factory operated at peak capacity from late February of each year to mid January of the next, producing 100,000 pounds of Sweethearts each day.
 The 8 billion total yield sold out in just six weeks.

 In the early 1990s, the company began an initiative to update the sayings, retiring some and adding others.
 Be Mine and Kiss Me are two of the originals still in rotation, but more modern options include www.cupid and You Rock.
 NECCO’s efforts to stay current while retaining the popularity of their product have allowed them to post profits in excess of $100 million.

 Despite these earnings, in 2018 NECCO went into bankruptcy.
 The company sold the Sweathearts recipe to Spangler Candy in Ohio.
-Spangler promises that they’ll be ready for Valentine’s Day 2020.
+Spangler has begun producing them in limited quantities for Valentine’s Day 2020.
 If you have trouble purchasing them in your local store, close your eyes and perhaps you can find them in your sweet dreams!